 The men's basketball team and staff gathered together with family and fans in the Purcell Pavilion on April 13th.

-Martin Ingelsby, one of the top young assistant coaches in the country, is in his 11th season as a member of head coach Mike Brey's coaching staff and his fifth as an assistant coach with the Irish.
+Martin Ingelsby, one of the top young assistant coaches in the country, is in his 12th season as a member of head coach Mike Brey's staff and his sixth as an assistant coach for the University of Notre Dame.

-Notre Dame has enjoyed unprecedented success in recent years with a school-record seven consecutive 20-win campaigns to its credit.
-The last four years (2009-13), Irish teams posted the most wins (97) over a four-year period that at any other time in program history.
-Notre Dame compiled a 97-41 record for a .703 winning percentage.
-In addition, that last four years also saw the Irish finish with a 48-24 (.667) mark in the BIG EAST Conference, also the most wins for Notre Dame teams in a four-year span.
+Notre Dame has enjoyed unprecedented success in recent years with a school-record seven consecutive 20-win seasons (2006-13) to its credit.
+From 2009-13, Irish teams posted more wins (97) over a four-year period than at any other time in program history,compiling a 97-41 record for a .703 winning percentage.
+In that same time period, Notre Dame also finished with a 48-24 (.667) mark in BIG EAST regular-season play, and established a mark for most conference victories in a four-year span.

-Two years ago, Ingelsby tutored 2011 BIG EAST Player of the Year and unanimous first-team all-BIG EAST selection, Ben Hansbrough.
+Three years ago, Ingelsby tutored 2011 BIG EAST Player of the Year and unanimous first-team all-BIG EAST selection Ben Hansbrough.
 During Hansbrough's two seasons in an Irish uniform, he scored 1,044 points, grabbed 213 rebounds and dished off 298 assists.

-A native of Berwyn, Pa., Ingelsby was Notre Dame's starting point guard for three of his four seasons.
+A native of Berwyn, Pennsylvania, Ingelsby was Notre Dame's starting point guard for three of his four seasons.
 As a senior in 2000-01, he averaged 8.2 points and a team-best 6.4 assists as a starter in all 30 games.
 Ingelsby led the Irish to the BIG EAST West Division title, the school's first-ever conference title.
-As captain in his senior year, he guided Notre Dame to a 20-10 overall record and an 11-5 league record.
-In addition, the Irish advanced to the second round of the NCAA tournament after earning a berth in the 65-team field for the first time in more than a decade in head coach Mike Brey's first season.
+As captain in his senior year, he guided Notre Dame to a 20-10 overall record and an11-5 league record.
+In addition, the Irish advanced to the second round of the NCAA Championsip after earning a berth in the 65-team field for the first time in more than a decade in Brey's first season.

 Ingelsby led Notre Dame in assists in three of his four seasons.
 In addition to his senior campaign, he was the Irish starting point guard as a freshman and sophomore.
 A 27-game starter during his freshman season (1997-98), he had a team-leading 150 assists and earned a spot on the '98 BIG EAST All-Rookie Team.